oapicf/pinterest-sdk/clients/objc/generated/docs/OAILeadAdsApi.md

 Create lead ads subscription

-Create a lead ads webhook subscription. - Only requests for the OWNER or ADMIN of the ad_account will be allowed. - Advertisers can set up multiple integrations using ad_account_id + lead_form_id but only one integration per unique records.  <strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/new/about-beta-access/'>Learn more</a>.</strong>
+Create a lead ads webhook subscription.
+Subscriptions allow Pinterest to deliver lead data from Ads Manager directly to the subscriber.
+Subscriptions can exist for a specific lead form or at ad account level. - Only requests for the OWNER or ADMIN of the ad_account will be allowed. - Advertisers can set up multiple integrations using ad_account_id + lead_form_id but only one integration per unique records. - For data security, egress lead data is encrypted with AES-256-GCM.  <strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/getting-started/beta-and-advanced-access/'>Learn more</a>.</strong>

 ### Example
 ```objc